zer0def/nginxinc-kubernetes-ingress/docs/content/tutorials/virtual-server-with-custom-listener-ports.md

 ---
-title: Configuring VirtualServer with custom HTTP and HTTPS listener ports
+title: "Configuring VirtualServer with custom HTTP and HTTPS listener ports"
 description: |
   This tutorial outlines how to configure and deploy a VirtualServer resource with custom HTTP and HTTPS listener ports.
 weight: 1800
 doctypes: ["concept"]
 toc: true
+docs: "DOCS-1452"
 ---
 ## Configuring a VirtualServer with custom HTTP and HTTPS listener ports.